clementmariebrisson/Finding_Objects_In_Images/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+**The objective** is to create an algorithm that retrieves the logos of the companies present on the documents.
+In this way, we will identify the companies that have supplied these invoices in order to classify them according to the field of activity of the company that issued the invoice.

+During this project, we have read a lot of documentation, as well as tests on the different possible methods of logo detection on invoices.

 The goal of this project is to classify images by detecting objects.
 Files can be:
 * bill (from serval companies)
 * payslip
 * account statement

+To do so, we used two methods :
+- Template matching
+- SIFT: Scale Invariant Feature Transform

 This is a student project.
 <br></br>